Whether your business is creative or not, to me, being creative helps to bring fresh new ideas, inspire productivity and relieve stress.

 - Read a book

-Whether it’s a young adult romance or Horrible Histories, reading a book and travelling to a new world in your mind can unleash creativity.
+Whether it’s a young adult romance, Horrible Histories, a biography, anything, reading a book and travelling to a new world in your mind can unleash creativity.

 - Go for a walk